antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 [Raku-to-WL serializer](https://github.com/antononcube/Raku-Mathematica-Serializer),
 [AAp6], we can execute Raku commands in Mathematica notebooks.

 Why is this useful?
-Mathematica is the most powerful mathematical software system and has one of the oldest most mature notebook solutions.
-Hence connecting Raku to Mathematica allows to facilitate and leverage some interesting synergies between the two.
+Mathematica is the most powerful mathematical software system and has one of the oldest, most mature notebook solutions.
+Hence, connecting Raku to Mathematica allows facilitating and leveraging some interesting synergies between the two.

 Here are some Raku-centric implications of the last statement: